canjs/canjs/docs/can-guides/experiment/technology/routing.md

 to [can-route].
 This is usually done in five steps:

 1. Define the top-level component’s view-model (sometimes called _application view-model_).
-2. Create an observable key-value object on the view-model to represent the state of [can-route].
+2. Create an observable key-value object (a [can-define/map/map DefineMap]) on the view-model to represent the state of [can-route].
 3. Connect this observable to the routing [can-route.data].
-4. Have the top-level component’s [can-component.prototype.view] display the corrent sub-components based on the view-model state.
+4. Have the top-level component’s [can-component.prototype.view] display the current sub-components based on the view-model state.
 5. Register routes that translate between the URL and the application view-model.

 ## Connect a component’s view-model to can-route